Rohan O'Neill-Stevens

 Rohan Tomas Sean O'Neill-Stevens (born 2000) is a New Zealand politician who served as deputy mayor of Nelson from 2022 to 2025.

 In 2019, he was elected to Nelson City Council as its youngest ever councillor, and was reelected in 2022.
 He did not seek reelection in 2025.

-He is a member of the Green Party of Aotearoa New Zealand, convened their 2023 general election campaign, and previously served as the co-convenor of the party's youth wing.
+He is standing as the Green Party of Aotearoa New Zealand candidate in the electorate of Nelson for the 2026 general election.
+He convened their 2023 general election campaign, and previously served as the co-convenor of the party's youth wing.

 Early life and education

 O'Neill-Stevens is of Māori and European descent, and is of Ngāti Apakura.
 In 2017, while studying at Nelson College he was awarded a scholarship to attend UWC Robert Bosch College in Germany.

 Political career

 Nelson City Council

 In the 2019 New Zealand local elections, O'Neill-Stevens was elected to the Nelson City Council, aged 19.
 O'Neill-Stevens campaigned on issues such as public transport improvements, youth engagement, and housing.

 In the 2022 New Zealand local elections, O'Neill-Stevens ran for re-election and for mayor of Nelson, campaigning on three pillars: "a strong city, resilient communities, and healthy nature".
 He finished in third place for the mayoralty and was reelected as a councillor, as the highest polling At Large candidate.
 Following the election, O'Neill-Stevens was appointed deputy mayor by Mayor Nick Smith to "provide balance", with Smith highlighting their different political leanings.

 While on Council, O'Neill-Stevens led the City Revitalisation Taskforce, overseeing the council's $78 million "Bridge to Better" project, served as Chair of the Arts and Creativity Taskforce and City Centre Business Forum, and as Deputy Chair of the District Licensing and Infrastructure committees.
 He also served as Co-Chair of Local Government New Zealand's Young Elected Members Committee and as President of Trafinz, the New Zealand Local Authority Traffic Institute.

 In June 2025, O'Neill-Stevens announced he would not stand for reelection in the 2025 New Zealand local elections, citing a commitment to be in "the most effective position ... to drive change" and did not rule out a shift to central government.
 Mayor Nick Smith said he "disappointed for Nelson" that O'Neill-Stevens was not seeking reelection, calling his appointment as deputy mayor as one of his best decisions, and predicted O'Neill-Stevens would be elected to Parliament "sooner rather than later".